makerdiary/python-keyboard/docs/macro.md

 keyboard.run()
 ```

+## Examples

-## Use a macro to launch the Calculator on Windows
+### Use a macro to launch the Calculator on Windows

-Replace the function `macro_handler` with the following code to launch the Calculator with a single keystroke.
+Replace the function `macro_handler` with the following code to launch the Calculator with a single keystroke:

 ```python
 def macro_handler(dev, n, is_down):